To all valued members and Bibbulmun Track hiking community,

 Some things to consider

-- Many parcel holding places (e.g. visitor centres), accommodation and other service providers may still be closed.
+- Many parcel holding places (e.g. visitor centres), accommodation and other service providers may still not be offering full services.

 - Transport providers and Trail angels may not be willing to assist.